-The good news: While using the Media Creation Tool is a bit long-winded, it’s the most likely method to fix your issue.
+The good news: While using the Media Creation Tool is a bit elongated, it’s the most likely method to fix your issue.
 The tool won’t delete your existing files when used as directed, although it is worth backing up anything important.

 - Go to Microsoft’s Media Creation Tool site and download the Media Creation Tool, which appears on the page’s bottom section.